winfryed/lean_ui_kit/README.md

 # lean_ui_kit

-I am trying to build a small ui_kit for fun.
+We are building a small ui_kit for us and we are happy to share with you.
-Further info will follow.
+We hope is will be usefull. :)

 ## widgets:
 - LeanButton